 Because Box was designed primarily with businesses in mind, all of its business plans come with unlimited storage.

 Perhaps the biggest setback across all of Box’s tiers is its limited file upload size.
 The Business Plan limits file uploads to 5 GB, and the Business Plus Plan limits it to 15 GB.
-Their most comprehensive plan with a listed price is their Enterprise Plan ($35/user/month), and even this plan limits your file upload size to 50 GB.
+Their most comprehensive plan with a listed price is their Enterprise Plan ($35/month per user), and even this plan limits your file upload size to 50 GB.
 If you need more, their new Enterprise Plus plan offers 150 GB file uploads, but this requires you to contact Box.com for a custom quote.

 Like Sync, Box.com also offers version history, but it’s not as long as Sync’s (maximum 100 days with the Enterprise Plan).